JimmyKenMerchant/RaspberryPi/synthesizer/README.md

 	* CC#75 sets decay time.
 64 is the default value.
 	* CC#79 sets sustain level.
 127 is the default value (100% sustain).

 * Volume is changeable thorough CC#7.
+Default Value is 100 (Saturated by 100).

 * Tone (Low-pass Filter) is CC#9.

+* CC#123 (All Notes Off) is implemented.
+It's typically included in the panic button in your MIDI sequencer.

+* Omni Off, Poly (MIDI Mode 3)

 ## Synthesizer Pre-code